JankariTech/blog/src/assets/TestAutomationWithGo-ABlogSeries/goBasics.md

 ```go
 var number int = 10
 ```
-The similar code can be written as follows.
+A similar code can be written as follows:
 ```go
 var number = 10
 ```
 In such type of declaration Go automatically infers the type of the variable from the value assigned to it.

-The variable can be declared without the `var` keyword as follows.
+The variable can be declared without the `var` keyword as follows:
 ```go
 number := 10
 ```